paradiselabs-ai/WebSplat/claudeDev_docs/currentTask.md

 # Current Task

-Implement unit tests and advanced caching for the hybrid AI agent system
+Run and fix unit tests for the AI agent system and Flask routes

 ## Objectives
-- Develop comprehensive unit tests for the AI agent system and Flask routes
-- Implement a more advanced caching system using a database for persistence
-- Enhance project state management with version control and rollback capabilities
+- Run the existing test suite
+- Identify and fix any failing tests
+- Improve test coverage where necessary

 ## Steps
-1. [x] Create a test directory and set up a testing framework (pytest)
-2. [x] Write unit tests for key functions in ai_agents.py
-3. [x] Develop integration tests for Flask routes in app.py
-4. [x] Update requirements.txt with pytest and pytest-cov
-5. [x] Install new testing dependencies
+1. [ ] Run the pytest command to execute all tests
+2. [ ] Analyze test results and identify failing tests
-6. [ ] Run the test suite and fix any failing tests
+3. [ ] Debug and fix any failing tests
-7. [ ] Research and choose an appropriate database for caching (e.g., Redis, MongoDB)
-8. [ ] Implement database integration for caching AI responses and performance metrics
-9. [ ] Design and implement a version control system for project states
-10. [ ] Create rollback functionality for reverting to previous project states
+4. [ ] Add additional tests to improve coverage if needed
+5. [ ] Re-run the test suite to confirm all tests are passing

 ## Notes
-- To run tests, use the command: `pytest --cov=. --cov-report=term-missing`
+- Use the command: `pytest --cov=. --cov-report=term-missing` to run tests with coverage report
-- Ensure test coverage for both success and error scenarios
+- Pay attention to any warnings or deprecation notices
-- Consider using mock objects for API calls in tests to avoid unnecessary API usage
+- Consider using mock objects for API calls to avoid unnecessary API usage during tests
-- Implement proper error handling and logging in the caching system
-- Design the version control system to be scalable and efficient

 ## Completed Tasks
 - Created test files for AI agents and Flask routes
 - Updated requirements.txt with testing dependencies
 - Installed new dependencies successfully
+- Removed previous git versioning
+- Created a new GitHub repository for the project
+- Added .gitignore to exclude claudeDev_docs directory
+- Pushed the initial project setup to the GitHub repository

 ## Next Steps
-- Run the test suite and address any failing tests
+- After fixing and improving tests, proceed with implementing the advanced caching system
-- Begin research on database options for advanced caching
+- Research database options for caching (e.g., Redis, MongoDB)
-- Start designing the version control system for project states
+- Design the version control system for project states

 ## Future Considerations
-- Improve web development capabilities by integrating code generation features
 - Implement collaborative features for AI agents to work on tasks simultaneously
 - Enhance the dashboard with more advanced analytics and visualizations
 - Implement A/B testing capabilities for comparing different AI strategies